HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 Database performance is very important for obtaining good overall performance from WebSphere Portal.

-Below is a list of tuning applied on our Oracle database server with the alter system command.
-Additional database tuning maybe needed in your production environments.
-For further information on Oracle database tuning, refer to Oracle Performance Tuning Guide at <https://docs.oracle.com/en/database/oracle/oracle-database/23/tdppt/index.html>
+The following table shows a list of tuning applied on our Oracle database server with the alter system command.
+Additional database tuning might be needed in your production environments.
+For further information on Oracle database tuning, refer to [Oracle Performance Tuning Guide](https://docs.oracle.com/en/database/oracle/oracle-database/23/tdppt/index.html){target="_blank"}.

 **Command used:** alter system set &lt;parameter&gt; scope=spfile;